-Social issues, such as demographics, labor force, income and education, are key influencers of all state economies, financial and leverage trends, and governance stability.
+Social issues, such as demographics, labor force, income and education, are key influencers of all state economies, financial and leverage trends and governance stability.
 The commonwealth benefits from a highly educated workforce and elevated income levels.
 This contributes to the state's attractiveness to businesses looking to relocate or expand, especially in the greater Boston region, which helps boost the state's economy.
-For more information on social factors, please see our Economy section.